History of Cortina d'Ampezzo

 ... the equality of all the people and equal rights between men and women...

-During this historical period the Cadore Statutes were drafted, from which the statute of the Regole of Ampezzo was born.
+During this historical period the Cadore Statutes were drafted, from which the statute of the "Regole" of Ampezzo was born.
 The Statute decreed the equality of all the people before the laws, did not recognize any noble title to its own citizens, promoted equal rights between men and women, exempted from military conscription and reduced the power of the church.

 These statutes were extremely modern for the time and, in the future, were always reconfirmed by those who ruled over these lands.